sjdv1982/seamless/installation.md

 - `seamless-mini-environment.yml`.
 Same as above, but will omit some packages.
 Not all Seamless tests and examples will work.
 Jupyter is no longer installed, and neither are packages such as scikit-learn, scipy, matplotlib or pandas.
 If you need those packages, you must install them yourself.
 The environment is ~410 MB in size.

 - `seamless-micro-environment.yml`.
 Same as above, but this will install only the absolute minimum to run (most of) Seamless.
 As of early 2023, the environment contains 82 packages and is ~330 MB in size.

+#### Post-installation

+Even with the most compatible installation, making it fully working requires some manual steps.

+- When running compiled transformers, Seamless assumes that gcc (for C), g++ (for C++) and gfortran are available.
+These are not installed by default.
+If you wish to run transformers written in these languages, you must install these compilers yourself.

+- Most likely, you will want to checkout the [seamless-tools Git repo](https://github.com/sjdv1982/seamless-tools).
+Almost all Seamless commands are wrappers around Python scripts, either in `seamless-tools/scripts` (these scripts heavily rely on Seamless) or `seamless-tools/tools` (these scripts are mostly independent of Seamless).
+For example, the command `seamless-new-project` (which can be found in `seamless-tools/seamless-cli/seamless-new-project`) is a wrapper around `seamless-tools/scripts/new-project.py` .
+You will have to set up (some of) the variables that are normally set up by `source seamless-tools/seamless-cli/seamless-fill-environment-variables`.
+For example, you may need to change SEAMLESS_COMMUNION_IP or SEAMLESS_DATABASE_IP from the Docker host IP into "localhost".
+Other tools (e.g. the Seamless database) assume a Docker-mapped directory in their default configurations, this needs to be changed as well.

 ### 3. Installation of minimal Seamless